 Tickets for the Schlosskonzerte (Castle Concerts) are not sold at the Hohenschwangau Ticket Center.

 A superb savings deal for Schloss Neuschwanstein (but not Hohenschwangau or the museum) is the Bavarian Palaces and Gardens season ticket, which pays for itself very fast when sightseeing in Bavaria and Munich.
-However, the ticket for Neuschwanstein may currently only be picked up in Schwangau — advance online reservations are currently possible for pass holders and still great value at €2.50.
+An advance timeslot reservation (only possible online!) for Schloss Neuschwanstein is essential — still great value at €2.50.
+(Set adult to 0 and then select the relevant Free Adult BSV / Annual / Multi-Day ticket holder — this reservation is possible before actually buying the season ticket.)

 Transportation to Schloss Neuschwanstein is easy on public transportation from Munich with the Bayern Ticket a great deal on the railways and buses.